 It is very important to pay attention to past disasters and events that we have experienced, draw lessons from them, and preserve and inherit them as social memories.
 However, most of the remaining materials are analog media owned and stored It is very important to pay attention to past disasters and events that we have experienced, draw lessons from them, and preserve and inherit them as social memories.
 However, most of the remaining materials are analog media owned and stored privately.
 The number of people experiencing disasters in the past has been decreasing year by year.
 In this paper, we focused on the foreat Hanshin Hoodi Iotal 1938 and the 1995 Great Hanshin -Awaji Earthquake that occurred in Hygon Prefecture and constructed digital archives of these two disasters using information on paper media such as photographs related to them and memories of the victims.
 In addition, local junior high school, high school, high school, high school, and university students participated in the disaster prevention education process through oral communication and fieldwork with experienced persons and lore of the disaster.
-In case of the Great Hanshin Flood, the Rokko Sabo Office of the Ministry of Land, high school, and night school state trief, information from experts, and information obtained from fieldwork for junior and series in addition, information on disaster itself, information of the vectors and newspapers.
-In the case of the Great Hanshin-Awaji Earthquake, we focused mainly on activities during the reconstruction presets, and information on damages from research institutions, information on a digital map application was created.
-For photos structure, we used Cloud Gis to give absolute position information a digital map application was created.
-For photos structure, we used Cloud Gis to give absolute position information is assigned for photographs where the location is ambiguous.
+In case of the Great Hanshin Flood, the Rokko Sabo Office of the Ministry of Land, high school, land, high school school and not one diversity students participated in the disaster iself, information on disaster itself, information on bained from fieldwork for junior and senior high school school and the disaster iself, information on preserts, and information obtained from fieldwork for junior and senior high school school due during the reconstruction precess.
+Based on this information, a digital map application was created.
+For photos sthat can be located, we used Cloud GIs to give absolute position information is assigned for photographs where the location is ambiguous.
 These digital archives not only provide a bird's-eye view of the entire disaster, but also visualize a story about a lot of information, including photos of individuals.